Timeless: On Darkest Dungeon & The PlayStation Vita

 …Red Hook Studios’ relic of a game feels most at home on Sony’s forgotten relic of a handheld.

 Only a handful of creators have mastered that art of marrying game and hardware so effectively over the years.
-Take the Metal Gear Solid series, for example: Hideo Kojima’s fourth-wall-breaking masterpieces have always been praised for their controller port swapping, channel changes, and fourth-wall breaking ingenuity.
+Take the Metal Gear Solid series, for example: Hideo Kojima’s fourth-wall-breaking masterpieces have always been praised for their hardware gimmicks like swapping controller ports, changing the channel, and other fourth-wall breaking ingenuity.
 There’s Eternal Darkness, too, with its save screen that would prompt unassuming players to wipe their progress.

 They’re the kinds of creations you could imagine taking top billing in a videogame museum, held as a shining example of the best this medium has to offer (alongside, it must be said, a large majority of the experimental and indie titles of our time that break the mould as well as Kojima breaks the fourth wall).

-Mobile and handheld platforms were once home to similarly captivating marriages of hardware and software, from Nintendo’s little dual screen device that could, through to the iPhone’s revolutionary touch interface.
-Yet in recent times the advantages of these platforms have largely been relegated to ‘convenience’ and ‘portability’, as their magic tricks became nothing more than party tricks and gimmicks.
+Mobiles and handhelds were once home to similarly captivating marriages of hardware and software, from Nintendo’s little dual screen device that could, to the iPhone’s revolutionary touch interface.
+Yet in recent times the advantages of these platforms have largely been relegated to ‘convenience’ and ‘portability’, as their magic tricks become nothing more than party tricks and gimmicks.

 In its move to the Vita, Darkest Dungeon shatters that trend.
 The platform manages to breathe new life into the horrors and depravity of Darkest Dungeon like no other platform has.
 Or, more accurately, no other platform could.
 That’s the real magic trick of a portable system: the ability to heighten an experience, or at best completely transform it.
 It’s a fitting outcome when you consider that the Vita’s name quite literally translates to the Latin word for ‘Life’.